Autism is complex and varied, and there is a lot to learn about it!

 Autism is also called autism spectrum disorder, or ASD.
 This name reflects that there is a wide spectrum — or range — of how severely a child may be affected, and in what ways.
 It can be very different in different kids.

-People with autism often have trouble relating to people in ways that we consider typical.
+Autistic people often have trouble relating to people in ways that we consider typical.

 repetitive physical behaviors